ireaneus/LivingWaters/src/data/blog-posts/OneAnotherComfort.md

 > **1 Thessalonians 4:18** — “Therefore comfort one another with these words.”
 > **1 Thessalonians 5:11** — “Therefore encourage one another and build up one another, just as you also are doing.”

-These verses set the tone: Christian encouragement and comfort are anchored in the *truth of the gospel and the hope of resurrection* — not in vague positivity.
+These verses set the tone: Christian encouragement and comfort are anchored in the *truth of the gospel and the hope of resurrection*

+**Revelation 2:10** *Do not fear what you are about to suffer.
+Behold, the devil is about to throw some of you into prison, so that you will be tested, and you will have tribulation for ten days.
+Be faithful until death, and I will give you the crown of life.*

 ---